 Use a product like a cream or powder made from an infected animal

-If you have been vaccinated against smallpox, you have less risk of developing monkeypox.
+If you have been vaccinated against smallpox, you have less risk of developing mpox.

-What should I do if I have symptoms of monkeypox?
+What should I do if I have symptoms of mpox?

-If you have symptoms of monkeypox, call your doctor.
+If you have symptoms of mpox, call your doctor.
 Tell the person answering the phone that you have symptoms.
 Your doctor can determine what you should do.

 The CDC is telling people, "If possible, call ahead before going to a health care facility"

 If you are not able to call ahead, tell a staff member as soon as you arrive that you are concerned about monkeypox.

 Dr. Freeman notes, "Not every new rash is mpox.
 However, if you do think you have mpox, it’s important to see your doctor quickly.
 Patients who delay getting medical attention may be diagnosed later when fewer treatment options are available.
 Waiting also means that you can expose more people to the virus, so family and others may develop mpox."